McMinnville, Oregon

-McMinnville is the county seat of and largest city in Yamhill County, Oregon, United States.
-The city is named after McMinnville, Tennessee.
+McMinnville is the county seat of and the most populous city in Yamhill County, Oregon, United States, at the base of the Oregon Coast Range.
 As of the 2020 census, the city had a population of 34,319.

-McMinnville is at the confluence of the North and South forks of the Yamhill River in the Willamette Valley.
-The city's economy has both industry: Cascade Steel (a Schnitzer Steel Industries company), and service businesses: Oregon Mutual Insurance Company, the Woodworth Contrarian Hedge Fund.
-Linfield University provides higher education, including new degrees in wine studies.
-Attractions include Wings and Waves Water Park, Joe Dancer Park, and Evergreen Aviation & Space Museum, the home of Howard Hughes's famed Spruce Goose flying boat.
-The city identifies as a center of the well-developed wine industry in the Willamette Valley, which has hundreds of wineries and vineyards.
+McMinnville is located in the Willamette Valley at the confluence of the North and South forks of the Yamhill River.
+The city's economy has both industry and service businesses as well as the Evergreen Aviation & Space Museum, home of Howard Hughes's famed Spruce Goose flying boat.
+Linfield University provides higher education.

+McMinnville is a center of the well-developed Oregon wine industry in the Willamette Valley, which has hundreds of wineries and vineyards.

 History

-Town founder William T. Newby joined the Great Migration of 1843, of people from the eastern states to the west.
-He later claimed land in 1844 on the present site of McMinnville in what was known as the Oregon Country.
-He built a grist mill in 1853 at what would become the west end of Third Street.
+McMinnville founder William T. Newby joined the Great Migration of 1843, of people from the eastern states to the west.
+He later claimed land in 1844 on the present site of McMinnville in what was known as the Oregon Country, next to the claim of John G. Baker then sheriff.
+In 1853, Newby built a grist mill at what would become the west end of Third Street.
 On May 5, 1856, Newby platted a town and named it after his hometown of McMinnville, Tennessee.
+The plat was not recorded until July 1865, despite Newby receiving his U.S. patent in October 1858.

-Newby later made a substantial donation of land to support founding an institution of higher learning in the town.
-It was originally called McMinnville College but is known today as Linfield University.
+The Baptists opened a private school in 1849, which was chartered as the Baptist College in 1858 under the territorial government.
+This school was later named McMinnville College after founder Newby made a substantial donation of land to support founding an institution of higher learning in the town.
+It received a substantial property donation from Frances R. Linfield, the widow of Reverend George F. Linfield.
+It was originally called McMinnville College.
+It is known today as Linfield University.

 McMinnville was incorporated as a town in 1876 and became a city in 1882.
 County residents voted to move the county seat of Yamhill County from Lafayette to McMinnville in 1886.